-V.A.3.b) The Clinical Competency Committee must: ---------- --- the subspecialty-specific Milestones; and, (Core)

-V.A.3.b).(1) review all fellow evaluations at least semi-annually;

-V.A.3.b).(2) determine each fellow's progress on achievement of advise the program director regarding each fellow's progress.
-(Core)
+V.A.3.b) The Clinical Competency Committee must: V.A.3.b).(1) review all fellow evaluations at least semi-annually; (Core) V.A.3.b).(2) determine each fellow's progress on achievement of the subspecialty-specific Milestones; and, ^(Core) V.A.3.b).(3) meet prior to the fellows' semi-annual evaluations and advise the program director regarding each fellow's progress. ^(Core)

-V.A.3.b).(3) meet prior to the fellows' semi-annual evaluations and

-- V.B.
-Faculty Evaluation - V.B.1.
-The program must have a process to evaluate each faculty member's performance as it relates to the educational program at least annually.
-(Core)
+V.B.
+Faculty Evaluation

+V.B.1.
+The program must have a process to evaluate each faculty member's performance as it relates to the educational program at least annually. ^(Core)